Principles for Food Preservation in 2023

 Allow for year-round availability of locally produced food

 I talk a lot about the importance of eating locally and this is the absolute best way to do it!
-Instead of buying produce in the winter that was grown and shipped thousands of miles from Mexico, now you can enjoy something that was grown in your backyard.
-The true definition of eating local!
+Instead of buying produce in the winter that was grown and shipped thousands of miles, now you can enjoy something that was grown in your backyard.

 Decreases food waste